 - 1 large onion chopped

-- 1 cup of roasted red peppers drained and roughly chopped
+- 1 cup roasted red peppers drained and chopped

 - 2 hard boiled eggs chopped